Urthen/mpratt.dev/content/blog/2023/openai-embedding-cosine-search-with-redis/index.md

 ## Storing the Embedding

 Now that we have the embedding vector and have translated it into a format Redis can understand, it's time to insert it into the Redis index.
-Note that the ability to index and search Redis this way is part of the [RedisSearch](https://redis.io/docs/stack/search/) optional module - if you plan on deploying this, you'll need to ensure that whatever Redis provider you choose has RedisSearch support.
+Note that the ability to index and search Redis in a vector distance field like this is part of the [RedisSearch](https://redis.io/docs/stack/search/) optional module - if you plan on deploying this, you'll need to ensure that whatever Redis provider you choose has RedisSearch support.
 Many of the free or cheap options do not, though the official [Redis Cloud's free tier](https://redis.com/redis-enterprise-cloud/pricing/) does in a very limited capacity.

 ### Connecting to Redis